James Outman Player Props: Dodgers vs. Pirates

 James Outman At The Plate

-- He has homered in 9.1% of his games this season, and 3.2% of his trips to the dish.
+- He has homered in 10.3% of his games this year, and 3.8% of his trips to the plate.

-- Outman has had an RBI in 20 games this year (26.0%), including eight multi-RBI outings (10.4%).
-He has also driven in three or more of his team's runs in four contests.
+- In 26.9% of his games this year, Outman has picked up at least one RBI.
+In nine of those games (11.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.